tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/用户资料相关接口_intl_en.md

 |-----|-----|
 | int | If TIM_SUCC is returned, the API was successfully called.
 (The callback cb is called only when the API returns TIM_SUCC.)
 If other values are returned, the API failed to be called.
 For more information about the definition of each return value, see [TIMResult](https://intl.cloud.tencent.com/document/product/1047/34551). |

-> You can use this API to obtain the profile of any person, including yourself.
+>?You can use this API to obtain the profile of any person, including yourself.

 **Example**